hkacadej/url-shortener-service/README.md

 ### Click Tracking via Kafka

 Every time a short URL is accessed, the system increments the click count **asynchronously** using **Apache Kafka**.

+### Link Expiration

+Each short URL created includes an expiration time.
+Once a link expires, it is not deleted from the system—instead, access to it is forbidden.
+This ensures that the original click count is preserved .

 ### Swagger UI